abbr/BillEase/README.md

 ## Overview
 *BillEase* consists of five SharePoint custom lists packaged into a SharePoint site template solution file *Service Billing.wsp* and a console application called *Invoice Run.exe*.
 The custom lists are:
   * *Accounts* - contains client information
-  * *Rates* - defines services and corresponding rates
+  * *Rates* - defines services, i.e. billable line item types, and corresponding rates
   * *Consumptions* - is used to upload meter readings
+  * *Fixed Consumptions* - contains pre-defined fixed-quantity consumptions to be posted to *Consumptions* list automatically
   * *Charges* - auto-populated line items with amount computed from rates and consumption.
-  * *Fixed Consumptions* - contains pre-defined fixed-quantity consumptions to be posted to *Consumptions* list periodically

-*Invoice Run.exe* is intended to be put into a scheduled task to run at the end of each billing cycle to create charge line items.
+*Invoice Run.exe* is intended to be put into a scheduled task to run periodically to create consumptions from fixed consumptions, and to create charges from consumptions.

 *BillEase* is intended to be accessed by four types of users with following permissions: